Matthew Bannister: Return to broadcasting

 In October 2000 Bannister resigned from the BBC to return to broadcasting.
 From 2003 to 2005 he had his own late night talk show on BBC Radio 5 Live.
-He also deputised for other presenters on the station as well as on programmes on Radio 4 such as Broadcasting House and Saturday PM.
-Since 2006 he has presented an obituary programme on Radio 4 called Last Word and between 2008 and 2018 also hosted Outlook on the BBC World Service.
-He has also sat in for Jeremy Vine on his lunchtime Radio 2 show.
+He presented four hours of live coverage of the bombings on the London transport system on 7 July 2005.
+He also deputised for other presenters on the station as well as on programmes on Radio 4 such as Broadcasting House and Saturday PM and sat in for Jeremy Vine on his lunchtime Radio 2 show.
+Between 2008 and 2018 he hosted Outlook on the BBC World Service.
+Since 2006 he has presented an obituary programme on Radio 4 called Last Word.
+In 2023, Last Word was named Best Radio News and Factual Programme at the Voice of the Listener and Viewer Awards for Excellence in Broadcasting.

+In 2025, Bannister presented two series of The Song Detectorists on Radio 3, working with an academic project called Music, Heritage, Place to unearth hidden musical gems in county record offices across England.
+The works were arranged and performed by Nancy Kerr and the Melrose Quartet.

 He was chairman of the independent production company Wire Free Productions from 2012 to 2018.

 Folk on Foot

 In August 2018, Bannister launched his own podcast, Folk on Foot, in which he walks and talks with leading folk performers in the landscapes that have inspired them.
-During the Covid pandemic lockdowns, the podcast staged four online Front Room Festivals which raised £327,000 for musicians who had lost their livelihoods.
+During the COVID-19 lockdown, Folk on Foot staged four online Front Room Festivals which raised £327,000 for musicians who had lost their livelihoods.
 In 2023, Bannister walked 186 miles in two weeks from the Wickham Festival in Hampshire to FolkEast in Suffolk, raising nearly £18,000 for the charity Help Musicians.
+Bannister also hosts the monthly Official Folk Albums Chart Show on the podcast's YouTube channel, counting down the best-selling and most-streamed folk albums.
+In 2025, Folk on Foot partnered with the charity Sound Roots to launch The Folk Album of the Year Award.
+The trophy was presented to the inaugural winner, Barry Kerr, at a live-stream event from Rochdale Town Hall on 17 March 2026.

-The podcast has won or been nominated for many awards:
+Folk on Foot has won or been nominated for many awards: